thufschmitt/tix-papers/typing/lambda-calculus.md

 \label{typing::lambda-calculus::general-description}

-In this part, we consider a restriction of the language to a subset of itself consisting of a lambda-calculus with typecase (i.e. we exclude lists and records and all the related operations).
+In this part, we consider a restriction of the language to a subset of itself consisting of a lambda-calculus with typecase (i.e., we exclude lists and records and all the related operations).

 The type-system is divided into two parts: an "inference" system and a "check"